BisolaKadiri/Flood-Prediction/README.md

 importance of continuous monitoring and updating predictive models with new data.
 Further research could involve incorporating additional variables and exploring different modeling techniques to improve accuracy and reliability.
-Here is the link to my Colab notebook, where I conducted a comprehensive analysis of weather data for Lagos State to predict flood occurrences.
-The notebook includes data cleaning, visualization, feature engineering, model training, and evaluation steps, using a Decision Tree Classifier for prediction.
-You can access the detailed code and results through the link: https://colab.research.google.com/drive/1kiT5j6zBqayNUDV2YQzpvu8jfb0jDHBT#scrollTo=1ny9bSqAaUcb

-Flood Prediction (Lagos State.ipynb